imintinvestors/imintinvestors.com/content/article/20180319-what-the-market-has-learned.md

 Finally after a long wait and some delay the development agreement from beginning of the summer of 2016 has lead to a license agreement with Xiaomi.
 Analysis of firmware also confirms the use of Vidhance Video Stabilization in at least four [coming models](http://imintinvestors.com/customer/xiaomi/).
 The markets reaction to the news where very limited probably due to the fact that many investors already expected the customer to be Xiaomi and that the news where spread out in two different press releases.
 One stating that the developing contract had resulted in a license agreement and the other naming Xiaomi as the customer in question.

-It seams that Xiaomi wants to include it in many if not all of their models.
+It seems that Xiaomi wants to include it in many if not all of their models.
 Even the more cost sensitive mid range models.
 Adding to this was the recent [news](https://news.cision.com/se/imint/r/imint-tecknar-licens-och-supportavtal-med-blackshark-technologies--ett-dotterbolag-till-xiaomi-inc-,c2469361) that Imint also has signed an one year agreement with the Xiaomi fully owned subsidiary Blackshark Technologies.

 ## Fujitsu Connected Technologies